— PROJECT NAME

 We shared our findings in a presentation, including how most Americans don't understand screen addiction and its severity.
 This showcased the importance of UX research which combats pre-conceived assumptions.

 A key finding was that a loved one (i.e.: parent, sibling) of a person struggling with screen addiction is more likely to seek professional help on their behalf.

 FROM DATA COMES USER PERSONA

-The client shared data analytics that showed the website received just 426 views and 6 customer calls in April 2020, and 125 views and 3 calls in May.
+- The website received minimal engagement — just 426 views and 6 customer calls in April 2020; and 125 views and 3 calls in May.

 DEVELOPING THE CONTENT STYLE GUIDE

 Our research found that screen addiction carries a negative stigma and is a very sensitive topic for people who can feel shame and judged for having it.

 Also because most of the website’s traffic are concerned loved ones, this helped our teammate create a new content style guide that advocates for empathetic-sounding copy:

 The website includes free Yes/No tests that ask people how screen addiction has affected their lives, and the client’s founder wanted our help with improving them.

 Originally, these tests didn't look visually engaging and are not fillable forms that the client can collect/quantify.